node-energy/node-energy-pre-commit-hooks/README.md

 Add this to your `.pre-commit-config.yaml`

     -   repo: https://github.com/node-energy/node-energy-pre-commit-hooks
-        rev: 0.2.0  # Use the ref (branch or tag of this repo) you want to point at
+        rev: 0.3.1  # Use the ref (branch name or tag) of this repo to point to
         hooks:
         -   id: liccheck-pipenv
             args: ...